unseemly/unseemly.github.io/index.md

 It looks like I was trying to come up with
  a grand unified theory of syntax from first principles,
   which, embarrassingly, I was.
+I also didn't worry too much about how it looked, because
+ the syntax (even the tokenizer!) can be completely rewritten with macros.
 And if there was anything I thought a macro could do,
  I've omitted it from the [core language].